dimdenGD/ultimate-express/README.md

 The Ultimate Express.
 Fastest http server with full Express compatibility, based on µWebSockets.

 This library is a re-implementation of Express.js.
 It is designed to be a drop-in replacement for Express.js, with the same API and functionality, while being much faster.
-It does not share code with Express.js.
+It is not a fork of Express.js.

 ## Compatibility